Course Builder: Mr D Cole

 All classes in this schedule are open to exhibitors residing in any part of the United Kingdom.
 Exhibits in all classes must be the bona-fide property of the exhibitor and must be in their ownership at the date of the Show.
 The exhibitor’s name(s) on the Show entry form must be the same as on the animal registration certificate.
 In the event of the death of an exhibitor between the date of entry and the date of the Show, the executors of the deceased will be deemed to be the exhibitor.

-The name of the exhibit and all relevant details must be stated on the entry form Except in the case of Showjumping and Side-Saddle classes, no substitution of entries will be allowed after the closing date for entries.
+The name of the exhibit and all relevant details must be stated on the entry form except in the case of Showjumping and Side Saddle classes.

 4. Cancellation of Classes